Ministers' Building: Restoration

 Two of the four towers on the corner buildings as well as the central dome collapsed during an earthquake in the 1930s.
 The building has been vacant since the government was moved to the new capital Naypyidaw.
 The government debated whether to restore it and turn it into a hotel or museum.
 In 2011, amid national discussions on converting Yangon's colonial-era buildings to attract tourism, plans were made to convert the Ministers' Building into a museum, not a hotel.

 In February 2012, seven local companies and three foreign companies submitted a proposal to the Myanmar Investment Commission (MIC) to convert the Ministers' Building into a Martyrs' Museum, culture aspect and theme park.
 Anawmar Art Group will operate the museum under the guidance of historians, curators and the Yangon Heritage Trust.
 The room where the assassination had taken place had been used as a Buddhist shrine until 2016.

 Availability to public

 Daily Guided Heritage Tours

 The Secretariat now offers Daily Guided Heritage Tours to visitors for a peek behind closed doors and construction scaffolding.

-Explore the history of the colossal colonial building and learn the details of the complex's multi-year renovation effort while being escorted by an expert local guide.
+These allow for exploring the history of the colonial building and learning the details of the renovation efforts.

-Your "insider's" journey through The Secretariat Yangon will take you to see the stately interior of the historic Yangon Parliament House where Burma's self-rule first began and the West Wing location of the assassination of General Aung San, the father of Modern Myanmar, and 6 cabinet members on 19 July 1947, as well as into areas that are still under renovation.

-As you and your guide wind your way through the layers of history you will see original teak wood details, soaring ceiling heights, and if construction activity allows, the impressive double spiral iron staircase in the South Wing of the complex.

-Tours are available every hour starting at 9:30 am and the final tour will depart at 4:30 pm.